Healthy Homes Assessment Mount Cook

 Mount Cook Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory to all Mount Cook and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement for all Mount Cook and New Zealand rental homes where it is reasonably practicable to install.

 Starting 1 July 2021

-• Private landlords and property managers have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of any new, renewed or varied lease.
+• Private landlords and property managers must ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes